Barqawiz/Android_ApplicationTemplate/README.md

 2. **Rename**
     * Rename the application name from res > values > strings.xml
     * Rename the package name from AndroidManifest.xml
-3. **Fill** Fill the data into the database file data.sqlite inside res folder using any preferred SQLite browser application
+3. **Fill** the data into the database file “data.sqlite” inside res folder using any preferred SQLite browser application

 **+Extra step** to custom the design: go to res folder and replace the images in drawable folders with new images

-*for detailed and beginners tutorial [click her][0]*
+for detailed and beginners tutorial [click her][0]

 Result